aroglwr/MD5-Generator/README.md

 * `-f` - Is a folder (no argument)
 * `-j` - Outputs as json file (no argument)

+## Building
+Built using [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/) and does not contain any external packages.

 ## License
 This program is licensed under the MIT License.